adarwoo/modbus_relay/README.md

 # Modbus Relay #

 This project is a fully working MODBUS RTU Relay.
-The project comes with schematic and PCB, as well as the firmware.
+The project comes with schematic and PCB, as well as the firmware of course!

-The core of the relay is an AVR Tiny824.
+The core of the relay is an AVR Tiny1624.
-Note: The code optimized with -Os is <6KB.
-The -Og used typically for debug is 11600 (so you would need a ATTiny1624).
+Note: The code optimized with -Os is <16KB.
+The -Og used typically for debug is <32k.
+Therefore, for debugging, a 3224 device is required.
-I always buy the largest device.
-Here the ATTiny3224.
-Simply edit the makefile to specify your device.
+Remembed to edit the makefile to specify your device.

 This project can be reused for other Modbus devices.

-The modbus slave code is created from an interface created in Python which generate the datagram decoder.
+A modbus interface generated is provided and makes writting modbus commands very simple.

+Example of python configuration:

 ```python
 "device@44": [